""

 A green background with a heavily pixelated image of a car and white text that reads, “HOLD THE DOTS TO REVEAL THE FERRARI 296 GT3.”

-You can use this format to share anything you want, from a product launch to a personal highlight.
+This trend captures anticipation well and works for anything from a product drop to a behind-the-scenes house tour.
 It’s a great way to get people to stop scrolling and interact with your posts.

 Betrayal list